 Losing a lot of weight suddenly through crazy diets is not easy on the body.
 Fasting and depriving the body of nutrients isn’t a great idea.
 The side effects among other things will include hair-fall.
 Keeping an eye on your portions, eating healthy wholesome food, exercising regularly and eliminating junk food from your diet is all that is needed to attain a healthy weight.

 Anemia or an iron deficiency in the body can lead to hair-fall.
 This happens to be an easily fixable cause of hair-fall.
-You will need
+You will need a blood test to detect this condition and will need to be put on an iron supplement to bring your iron levels back to normal.
+Other symptoms of this condition include fatigue, cold extremities, pale skin, headaches and dizziness.

 Over-styling and an exposure to different chemicals for hair treatments, can cause your hair to fall out.
 Braiding hair into tight braids, hair weaves and corn rows isn’t good for the hair and makes the roots weaker over a period of time.
 So do chemical hair straightening, styling using heat very often, and hot oil treatments.
 All these aren’t good for the health of your hair and cause the roots to weaken leading to hair-fall.

 It’s a good idea to use a detangling conditioner on your hair after every shampoo and letting it air dry.
 Also, it helps to limit the amount of time the straightening or curling iron come in contact with the hair surface.
-And these should be limited to no
+And these should be limited to no more than once a week.

 9. A Lack Of Exercise